-How to change the default font in Scrivener for Mac
+How to change the default font in Scrivener Version 3 for Mac and Windows

 Update: In late March, 2021 Literature and Latte released Version 3 of Scrivener for Windows, bringing Scrivener for Windows up to par with the Mac version.
-Because of that update, if you have upgraded Scrivener for Windows up to Version 3, you may follow the instructions in this article that apply to the Mac version.
+Because of that update, if you have upgraded Scrivener for Windows up to Version 3, your instructions are similar to the Mac version.
 You should find it very easy to find your way around in the new Version 3 for Windows using the Mac instructions.

 We’ll look at two methods to change the default font in Scrivener.
 The first method is to change your preferences so that any new documents you create in Scrivener will have the font, line spacing, etc. that you prefer.

-In Scrivener for Macs, go to the menu bar and:
+- In Scrivener for Macs, go to the menu bar and select Scrivener > Preferences.

 - Select the Editing tab.
 The Editing tab contains three pages of settings that can be changed by choosing either Options, Formatting, or Revisions from the secondary row of tabs.